Aircraft in fiction: Lockheed U-2

 In 2015, Steven Spielberg's film Bridge of Spies recreated the 1960 events of a Lockheed U-2 piloted by Francis Gary Powers being shot down while on a reconnaissance mission over the Soviet Union.

-The U-2 made an important appearance in the 2000 Beacon Pictures docudrama Thirteen Days as the aircraft that initially detected Soviet missiles being deployed in Cuba in October 1962, and was later shot down, killing pilot Maj.
-Rudolf Anderson, Jr. (played by Charles Esten), the only combat casualty of the Cuban Missile Crisis.

 In the 1980s television series Call to Glory, the U-2 was the "main ride" of U.S. Air Force Colonel Raynor Sarnac from the October 1962 Cuba Crisis to 1979.

 Lockheed Vega

 A Lockheed Vega DL-1B Special, one of only two that remain in flying condition, was used in the 1976 television miniseries Amelia Earhart, starring Susan Clark as Earhart.

 A Stinson Reliant stood in for Lockheed Vega DL-1 Special, G-ABGK, c/n 155, Puck, race number 36, in the 1991 Australian mini-series The Great Air Race, about the 1934 London to Melbourne MacRobertson Trophy Air Race.
 It is also known as Half a World Away.

 M

 Martin MB-2

 The 1927 William Wellman film Wings featured Martin MB-2s among many types depicting World War I aircraft.